gabrwagn/backend_mashup/README.md

 ## Packages

 These should already be included and working in the project.
-No installation SHOULD be required, unfortunately I am not 100% sure how other systems behave by default.
+No installation SHOULD be required under "normal" circumstances.

-The NuGet packages used are default for a VS Web Application:
+However since Visual Studio can be installed with different modules (C++, C#, Python) and so on I chose to specify them below.
+Again, they should already be installed or be automatically restored if the previously requirements are met (ASP.NET Web Api).

 1. Microsoft.AspNet.WebApi
 2. Microsoft.AspNet.WebApi.Client
 3. Microsoft.AspNet.WebApi.WebHost